TRPV: Clinical significance

 Mutations in TRPs have been linked to neurodegenerative disorders, skeletal dysplasia, kidney disorders, and may play an important role in cancer.
 TRPs may make important therapeutic targets.
 There is significant clinical significance to TRPV1, TRPV2, and TRPV3's role as thermoreceptors, and TRPV4's role as mechanoreceptors; reduction of chronic pain may be possible by targeting ion channels involved in thermal, chemical, and mechanical sensation to reduce their sensitivity to stimuli.
 For instance, the use of TRPV1 agonists would potentially inhibit nociception at TRPV1, particularly in pancreatic tissue where TRPV1 is highly expressed.
 The TRPV1 agonist capsaicin, found in chili peppers, has been indicated to relieve neuropathic pain.
 TRPV1 antagonists inhibit nociception at TRPV1.

 Role in cancer

 Altered expression of TRP proteins often leads to tumorigenesis, clearly seen in TRPM1.
 Particularly high levels of TRPV6 in prostate cancer have been noted.
 Such observations could be helpful in following cancer progression and could lead to the development of drugs over activating ion channels, leading to apoptosis and necrosis.
 Much research remains to be done as to whether TRP channel mutations lead to cancer progression or whether they are associated mutations.

 As drug targets

 Four TRPVs (TRPV1, TRPV2, TRPV3, and TRPV4) are expressed in afferent nociceptors, pain sensing neurons, where they act as transducers of thermal and chemical stimuli.
 Agonists, antagonists, or modulators of these channels may find application for the prevention and treatment of pain.
-A number of TRPV1 selective blockers such as resiniferatoxin are currently in clinical trials for the treatment of various types of pain.
+A number of TRPV1 selective agonists and antagonists such as resiniferatoxin were in clinical trials for the treatment of various types of pain.